Rikers Island: Proposed closure of jail complex

+In April 1978, New York state legislators received a proposal from Herb Sturz, then deputy mayor of criminal justice for mayor Ed Koch, to buy or lease Rikers Island from NYC, thus closing it as a city-wide jail.
+NYC would use the proceeds to build local jails in the Burroughs.
+By November 1978, $35 million was appropriated for the first phase of the deal.
+In June 1979, the State and NYC completed a Rikers lease agreement.
+Sturz said: It gives us the opportunity to build modern, constitutional, humane facilities near the courthouses.
+In July 1979, controversy surrounding the lease of Rikers rose.
+A new report indicated operating costs would increase and faulted some of Sturz's Rikers report.
+The lease deal with the state was in jeopardy.
+Sturz became NYC Planning Commission Chairman in December 1979 and the effort to close Rikers by selling it to the State was shelved.

-In February 2016, the Independent Commission on New York City Criminal Justice and Incarceration Reform, also known as the Lippman Commission since it is chaired by former Chief Judge of the State of New York Jonathan Lippman, was convened by New York City Council Speaker Melissa Mark-Viverito to review the entirety of the city's criminal justice system.
+In February 2016, the Independent Commission on New York City Criminal Justice and Incarceration Reform, also known as the Lippman Commission, since it is chaired by former Chief Judge of the State of New York Jonathan Lippman, was convened by New York City Council Speaker Melissa Mark-Viverito to review the entirety of the city's criminal justice system.

+According to Lippman, Sturz laid the groundwork for the Commission in December 2015 and January 2016 by taking Lippman to speak with NYC mayor Bill de Blasio and many others inside and outside of city government.
+Once appointed, Lippman spoke with Sturz on a daily basis on who should be members and how to fund the commission.

 In April of that year, Glenn E. Martin launched a campaign that called for the closure of the Rikers Island Jail Complex.
 In September 2016, the campaign organized a march from Queens Plaza to the Rikers Island Bridge, calling on then-Mayor Bill de Blasio to close the complex.

-In the months following, there had been plans to build an additional facility on the island that consisted of 1,500 beds.
+In the months following, plans had been made to build an additional facility on the island that consisted of 1,500 beds.
 In November 2016, New York City Department of Correction Commissioner Joseph Ponte said, "As we look at construction and now with the...kind of the movement to close Rikers all those things politically have to be taken into consideration.
-So the 1,500 bed facility on Rikers is still at...at a kind of pause right now".
+So the 1,500-bed facility on Rikers is still at...at a kind of pause right now".